utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/returning-structured-results.md

 ## Collapse and group results by a shared field value

-Add open and close square brackets to return values as an array if they have the same field name.
+Return an object with key-value pairs composed of values from within an object.
+Group values together in an array if they have the same key name in their respective objects.
+The example below returns the values of `Cell` keys from different objects in a single array.

 ### FQL